library-pals/read-action/README.md

 There are three statuses a book can have:

-1. `want to read` - to mark a book as one that you want to read, do not send a `dateStarted` or `dateFinished` in your payload.
+1. **want to read** - to mark a book as one that you want to read, do not send a `date-started` or `date-finished` in your payload.
-2. `started` - to mark a book as started, add `dateStarted` in your payload.
+2. **started** - to mark a book as started, add `date-started` in your payload.
-3. `finished` - to mark a book as finished, add `dateFinished` in your payload.
+3. **finished** - to mark a book as finished, add `date-finished` in your payload.

-If you mark a book as "want to read" you can update it to "started" by sending another payload with the same ISBN and `dateStarted`.
-Similarily, if you marked a book as "want to read" or "started", send a new payload with the same book ISBN and `dateFinished` to mark the book as finished.
+If you mark a book as "want to read" you can update it to "started" by sending another payload with the same ISBN and `date-started`.
+Similarily, if you marked a book as "want to read" or "started", send a new payload with the same book ISBN and `date-finished` to mark the book as finished.

 <!-- START GENERATED DOCUMENTATION -->